 Close inspection of the dead iPhone 4s revealed corrosion around the battery connector and swelling of the battery.
 A replacement battery fixed one of the dead iPhone 4s.
 The second dead iPhone 4 was at least able to sync once it got a new battery, but never fully revived.

 We were impressed by the resiliency of the Galaxy smartphones.
-The removable battery probably contributed to the improved drying and higher survival rate.
+The removable battery probably contributed to the improved drying process and higher survival rate.
 It is also possible that the relatively open design of the phone’s housing allowed water to escape and/or evaporate more readily.

 The iPhones were a disappointment in water.
 The lack of a removable battery is a minor annoyance under most circumstances, but in this case it proved to be the primary point of failure for two of the iPhone 4s.
 The compact nature of the iPhone may also have inhibited draining.

-Test 2: Is rice king?
+Test 2: Is the rice trick king?

 We wanted to see if rice is really all it’s cracked up to be.
 We tested six common household materials to see which could absorb the most water from a wet sponge in 24 hours: